This section requires a Practicus AI Cloud Worker. Please visit the introduction to Cloud Workers section of this tutorial to learn more.

 You will find the AI model you built in the previous section of this tutorial.

 Cannot find model?
-It is probably because you are not using a central MLflow database yet, and you built the AI model using a different cloud node.
+It is probably because you are not using a central MLflow database yet, and you built the AI model using a different Cloud Worker.
 Please check the using a central MLflow database section below to learn more.
-For now, please read insurance.csv using the same cloud node that you built the AI model with.
+For now, please read insurance.csv using the same Cloud Worker that you built the AI model with.

 - Select the model and click ok